xksyu2021/UI-for-BDS/README.md

-It still under developmet.
+It's still under developmet.

-You must comply with Minecraft EULA when use this.4
+You must comply with Minecraft EULA when use this.

 It has no relation whit Microsoft Offical.

-BDS,Bedrock Dedicate Server, is a program owned by Microsoft.
+BDS, Bedrock Dedicate Server, is a program owned by Microsoft.